elizabeth-pa/clock-constraints/README.md

 ```
 > make -j3
 ```
-The `-j3` flag is optional; it makes the plotting scripts run in parallel.
-This also runs the full data analyisis forecast which consists of the following steps.
+The `-j3` flag is optional; it allows the plotting scripts to run in parallel.

+This command runs the full data analyisis forecast which consists of the following steps:
-First, a simulated realization of the noise datastream is generated using the supplied clock parameters, which have to be updated by the user in the stats/clocks_pars.csv file, and the couples of clocks considered, which can be edited in stats/clocks_couples.csv.
+1) A simulated realization of the noise datastream is generated using the clock parameters (supplied in `stats/clocks_pars.csv`) for each clock pair specified in `stats/clocks_couples.csv`.
-Then a realization of the forecast signal from the generalized theoretical models associated with dark energy, dark matter, and modified gravity is added to the datastream.
-The models considered are reported in stats/utils.py and if the user wishes to forecast a different one, the structure of the forecast allows them to do so.
+2) A realization of the forecast signal from the generalized theoretical models associated with dark energy, dark matter, and modified gravity is added to the datastream.
+The models considered are reported in `stats/utils.py` and if the user wishes to forecast a different one, the structure of the forecast allows them to do so.
 The data analysis runs a Markov Chain Monte Carlo (MCMC) Bayesian analysis on the parameters of the models considered, producing samples distributed as the posterior distribution of the parameters.
-Finally, the statistics of the posterior distribution is obtained, outputing the forecast posterior uncertainty of the overall amplitude of the signal (which is one of the theoretical parameters employed).
-The analysis is run for each of the three theoretical models and each of the clock couples considered and the numerical values of the forecast uncertainties are stored in stats/sigmas.csv.
+3) The statistics of the posterior distribution is obtained, outputting the forecast posterior uncertainty of the overall amplitude of the simulated signal (which is one of the theoretical parameters employed).
+The analysis is run for each of the three phenomenological models and each of the provided clock pairs.
+The numerical values of the forecast uncertainties are stored in `stats/sigmas.csv`.
-After the stats/sigmas.csv, the constraint plots for the three theories considered are generated.
+4) Constraint plots for specific dark energy, dark matter, and modified gravity theories are generated and stored in the `plots/` directory.

 Since the statistical analysis need only be run once for a given set of clock parameters, that step can be skipped by using the command
 ```
 > make plots -j3
 ```
-The plot-generation scripts can also be run individually, if desired, e.g.
+The plot-generation scripts can also be run individually if desired via e.g.
 ```
 > python plot_MG.py
 ```